DarshanKrishna-DK/Hangman-Game/README.md

 1. Clone the Repository:
 `git clone https://github.com/your-username/hangman`

-2. Run the Game: Navigate to the cloned directory and execute the [Haangman file](hangman.py).
+2. Run the Game: Navigate to the cloned directory and execute the [Hangman file](hangman.py).

 ## Improvements: